Herbicide residue and drift injury

 Therefore it is vital to show canola injury symptoms associated with herbicide residues, and assist in differentiating between symptoms due to herbicide residue and due to other problems.

-Best tips for Herbicide and residue injury management:
+Best tips for herbicide and residue injury management:

 • Be familiar with herbicide labels and follow crop restrictions.